arnelenero/simpler-state/docs/recipe-plugins.md

 - what to do each time the entity value changes
 - whether the tap should be applied to the specific entity

 A tap can look for optional _metadata_ attached to each entity, which influence the tap's behavior.
 For example, a logger tap can check for a 'name' in the metadata and use that to identify the specific entity in the logs.

-It can also check for a 'skip' flag in the metadata when deciding whether it should exclude the entity from the logging altogether.
+By default, the tap is applied to __all__ entities.
+However, we can specify exclusions.
+For the logger example, it can check for a 'skip' flag in the metadata to see if it should exclude the entity from the logging.

 ## Writing a plug-in